The Seven-Beer Snitch: Production

 Walt Disney Concert Hall, designed by Gehry, is thought by many to have been inspired by a piece of crumpled paper.

 Frank Gehry guest starred in the episode of himself, becoming the first architect to appear on The Simpsons.
 According to Matt Chaban of The New York Observer, "Because of his successful style, Frank Gehry sometimes comes under criticism for being a hack whose buildings all look the same—even if in their 50th iteration, those waving bands of metal still look amazing, fresh and different.
 This sensibility was, like so many other things, immortalized on The Simpsons."
 The episode makes fun of Gehry's architectural style in a throwaway gag, which sees Gehry becoming inspired for the design of the concert hall after crumpling up Marge's letter and hurling it to the ground.
 The crumpled letter becomes the model for the building.
 As a result of the scene, according to Gehry, many people believe this is how he actually received the inspiration for his real-life buildings, particularly the Walt Disney Concert Hall, though this is not the case.
 He told the public affairs show Fareed Zakaria GPS on CNN in September 2011 the gag was just "a fun – fun thing.
 But it has – it has haunted me.
 People do – who've seen The Simpsons believe it."
 He also commented that "Clients come to me and say crumple a piece of paper, we'll give you $100 and then we'll build it."

-Charles Napier as guest starred as Officer Krackney.
+Charles Napier guest starred as Officer Krackney.
 He previously guest starred on the series as different characters starting with the twelfth season episode "Pokey Mom".